sstripps1/mtcars/README.md

 ### Introduction

 This application filters and analyzes a dataset of fuel consumption / automobile design from a series of cars.
-For more information about the dataset can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).
+More information about the dataset can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).

 ### Requirements